Cavite: Spanish colonial period

-The Spanish colonizers who arrived in the late 16th century saw the unusual tongue of land jutting out on Manila Bay and saw its deep waters as the main staging ground where they could launch their bulky galleons.
+Spanish colonizers who arrived in the late 16th century saw the unusual tongue of land jutting out on Manila Bay and saw its deep waters as the main staging ground where they could launch bulky galleons.
 It would later become the most important port linking the colony to the outside world through the Manila-Acapulco Galleon trade.
 In 1571, Spanish colonizers established the port and City of Cavite and fortified the settlement as a first line of defense for the city of Manila.
-Galleons were built and fitted at the port and many Chinese merchants settled in the communities of Bacoor and Kawit, opposite the Spanish city to trade silks, porcelain and other oriental goods.

-"A defensive curtained wall was constructed the length of Cavite's western side," beginning from the entrance, "La Estanzuela", and continuing to the end of the peninsula, "Punta de Rivera", with the eastern shore unprotected by a wall.
+Galleons were built and fitted at the port and many Chinese merchants settled in the communities of Bacoor and Kawit, opposite the Spanish city to trade silks, porcelain and other oriental goods."A defensive curtained wall was constructed the length of Cavite's western side," beginning from the entrance, "La Estanzuela", and continuing to the end of the peninsula, "Punta de Rivera", with the eastern shore unprotected by a wall.
 Cavite contained government offices, churches, mission buildings, Spanish homes, Fort San Felipe and the Rivera de Cavite shipyard.
 Docks were in place to construct galleons and galleys, but without a dry dock, ships were repaired by careening along the beach.

 Fort San Felipe, La Fuerza de San Felipe, was built between 1609 and 1616.
 This quadrilateral structure of curtained walls, with bastions at the corners, contained 20 cannons facing the seashore.
 Three infantry companies, 180 men each, plus 220 Pampangan infantry, garrisoned the fort.

 The galleons Espiritu Santo and San Miguel, plus six galleys were constructed between 1606 and 1616.
 From 1729 to 1739, "the main purpose of the Cavite shipyard was the construction and outfitting of the galleons for the Manila to Acapulco trade run."